 Allergen slipcover

-Allergen slipcovers shield pillows, mattresses and box springs from dust and microscopic dust mites, which feed on tiny flakes of human skin.
+Allergen slipcovers shield pillows, mattresses and box springs from dust and semi-microscopic dust mites, which feed on tiny flakes of human skin.
 A zipper secures the covers onto the bedding, helping prevent mites from making a permanent home within.

 entry continues below ↓